10 Amazing Facts About Wembley Stadium You Probably Didn't Know

 1) Wembley Stadium London hosted the final when England last won the World Cup

 In case anyone needed any reminding, the last time England won the World Cup was in 1966.
 That was back when footballers smoked and had second jobs.
-You can learn more about the 1966 World Cup win and see a whole bunch of artefacts from the time during a Wembley Stadium Tour, one of the many attractions you can visit when you purchase a London Pass.
+You can learn more about the 1966 World Cup win and see a whole bunch of artefacts from the time during a Wembley Stadium Tour, one of the many London attractions you can visit when you purchase a London Pass.

 2) There were high hopes for England to win Euro 2020